rashidmakki/mycart-api/README.md

 # mycart-api
-a server developed using Nodejs and stripe api for payment services.
+a server developed using Nodejs and stripe node module for payment services.

 ## clone this repo